gcaruso-stats/info-gain-RAD-normal/README.md

 ## Repository Structure

 - `info-gain-RAD-normal/`
+  - `WE_main_functions_univ.R` – All core functions to run procedures described in the paper (univariate case)
-  - `WE_main_functions.R` – All core functions to run procedures described in the paper.
+  - `WE_main_functions_multiv.R` – All core functions to run procedures described in the paper (multivariate case)
-  - `run_trials_univ.R` – Code to run single-trial and multi-trials simulations under the WE design (univariate endpoint).
+  - `run_trials_univ.R` – Code to run single-trial and multi-trials simulations under all the considered designs (univariate endpoint).
-  - `run_trials_multiv.R` – Code to run single-trial and multi-trials simulations under the WE design (multivariate endpoint).
+  - `run_trials_multiv.R` – Code to run single-trial and multi-trials simulations under all the considered designs (multivariate endpoint).

-## Main Functions
+## Main Functions (both univariate and multivariate)

 1. **Weight function**
-   Computes the symmetric weight function with Gaussian kernel introduced in the paper, both in the univariate and multivariate case.
+   Computes the symmetric weight function with Gaussian kernel introduced in the paper.

 2. **Shannon entropies**
    Computes the unweighted and weighted Shannon entropy of a normal distribution.